What are the Best Essential Oils for Lungs and Respiratory Health?

 Ready to learn how to use essential oils to improve respiratory health?

-Diffusing your oil of choice in your home
+Diffusing your single oil or respiratory blend of choice in your home

 What Is Breathwork?

-Breathwork, also referred to as focused or mindful breathing, has recently gained national attention.
+Breathwork, also referred to as focused or clear breathing, has recently gained national attention.
 It is proven to benefit the overall mental and physical health of participants.

 When practiced regularly, breathwork can alter the body’s stress responses.
 Instead of going into “fight or flight” mode during anxiety-producing events, you can learn to remain calm and in control by practicing breathwork.

 Many medical professionals recommend breathwork as a natural remedy to those suffering from chronic stress, which often quickens the heart rate and induces rapid breathing.
 Deep breathing sends a message to the brain to calm down, a tool that you can use in almost any situation.

 Although there are various techniques and types of breathwork, the term generally applies to any therapy that uses breathing as a tool to improve mental, physical, or spiritual health.
 Here are a few examples:

 Abdominal or belly breathing is the action of inhaling through your nose as your lower belly rises.
 This practice ensures even the lowest part of your lungs receives proper oxygen.